The objectives of this paper are:

 Internal assessment/final examination ratio of 1:1

-The practical test, all 5 practicals, two assignments and the exam, are 'compulsory assessment items' of
+The two practical tests, all 5 practicals, two assignments and the exam, are 'compulsory assessment items' of

 Missing any of these components of